 How are models prioritized and reviewed by HomVEE?

 Models are eligible for review as long as they meet HomVEE’s criteria for inclusion.
 HomVEE will select models to review by calculating a prioritization score for each model using a combination of model and manuscript characteristics.
-(Note that when HomVEE prioritizes a model, the review includes both the model and related versions.)
+Prioritization scoring assigns points based on various factors, including (1) number and design of eligible impact studies, (2) sample sizes and sample characteristics of the impact studies, and (3) characteristics of the model.
+(In prioritization scoring, the sample size refers to the total number of participants in both the treatment and comparison conditions, and the largest analytic sample size reported in the manuscript being reviewed after any attrition.
+Note that when HomVEE prioritizes a model, the review includes both the model and related versions.)
 After a model is selected for review, HomVEE will review all previously unreviewed research on the model.
 See the Version 2 Handbook of Procedures and Evidence Standards located on the Methods and Standards section of the website for more information on these processes.

 How does HomVEE treat virtual and telehealth interventions and adaptations?

 HomVEE is working with federal agencies and other stakeholders to develop guidelines for HomVEE’s review of research on virtual and telehealth interventions and adaptations, including model adaptations made in response to the COVID-19 pandemic.
 Pending finalization of these guidelines, HomVEE is collecting and holding manuscripts about interventions that are purely or primarily virtual.

 What are the HHS criteria for evidence-based models?